allene-norton/Viness-frontend/README.md

 #### Signing Out

 To sign out, just click 'sign out' from the sidebar.
-You will be alerted that your logou was successful and redirected to the landing page.
+You will be alerted that your logout was successful and redirected to the landing page.

 ### Credits